 Parents seeking to negotiate a custody agreement without court intervention often use mediation as an alternative dispute resolution method.
 Like standard negotiation, this process can benefit parents and children because it supports open communication and a cooperative attitude.
 It is also less stressful and more cost effective than litigation.

-The mediation process involves a neutral third party called a mediator who guides the discussions between the parents and facilitates healthy communication between them.
-If you and your spouse have trouble agreeing on any aspect of the custody arrangement, mediation allows you to work through it and ultimately control the outcome of your custody case.
+The mediation process involves a neutral third party, called a mediator, who guides discussions between parents and promotes healthy communication between them.
+This can be compared to the process of learning blackjack skills.
+More information about this here https://news.lviv-company.in.ua/navichki-gri-v-blekdzhek-rozbirayemosya-v-osnovax-dlya-efektivno%d1%97-gri.html.
+As in mediation, where rapport and effective communication are important, understanding the fundamentals of effective play in blackjack is essential, which includes knowledge of strategies and patience.
+If you and your spouse are having trouble agreeing on any aspect of the custody agreement, mediation will allow you to work through it and ultimately control the outcome of your custody case in the same way that a good blackjack player controls the game by understanding their options and benefits. .

 The vast majority of custody orders are determined outside of the court system, either through negotiation or mediation, so chances are that you will be able to arrange an outcome that gives you as much time with your children as possible.
 If your spouse is hostile or is determined to either seek sole custody or create a one-sided schedule, a lawyer can help you protect your rights.